 How to Make Pumpkin Spice Donuts

 - Make the batter.
 In a large bowl, mix together the flours, baking powder, spices and salt while in a separate bowl whisk together the pumpkin, eggs, milk, maple syrup, and vanilla.
-Add the wet ingredients to the flours and mix until just combined (you don’t want to over mix the batter).
+Add the wet ingredients to the dry ingredients and mix until just combined (you don’t want to over mix the batter).
+You could also use a stand mixer for this.

 - Coat with Cinnamon-Sugar.
 Once the donuts have cooled completely, melt coconut oil (or butter) and mix together cinnamon and sugar in a shallow bowl.
 Using a pastry brush, coat each donut in coconut oil and toss in the cinnamon and sugar mixture, making sure to coat both sides.
+You could also dip or drizzle these donuts with a delicious maple cream cheese glaze or even sprinkle on some powdered sugar.
 Enjoy!

 Pro tip: As I said before, make sure to lightly brush the coconut oil onto the donuts as too much can cause the sugar to dissolve rather than stick to the donut.